camerondugan/camerondugan.com/_posts/2024-04-29-WhyILearnForFun.md

 thoroughly enjoy doing what I do.
 The fun isn't in the work itself, it's how you feel about yourself afterwards that's important.

-Rational I've goes like this.
+Rational I've heard goes like this.
 Who's going to win: The person who works when they have to, or the guy who does it for fun?
 It's not a hard rule, but generally the latter wins.